 I have no idea why I keep dreaming of bollocks, I’m sure a shrink would have a fucking field day—there’s a lot to unpack here.
 And hey, get tighter shorts, Jon!

 My dreams are so detailed (and mental) that I started writing them down but that took too much effort so I stopped.

 I guess I should apologise to those of you that hate to hear about other peoples’ dreams, I know I do (unless they’re twisted like mine are).

 I was doing some menial job somewhere (I’m also an underachiever in my dreams) when I got a call about some supporting role in a pretty big movie.
 Fast forward to the release of that movie (it was a comedy) and I was lauded, my proud boss played the film’s premiere footage to my resentful colleagues.

 Well, this sounds good, nothing weird here and actually it’s the kind of dream I’d be delighted to come true.

 Shit has to get weird.
 It always does.

 There’s usually an element of self-sabotage in my dreams.
-Often it starts well, to lull me into a false sense of security but mostly they’re crazy from the get-go.
+Often it starts well but they’re mostly crazy from the get-go.

 There’s this guy (where I work in my dream) who’s sorta sweet on me.

-He’s tall, handsome, a fairly big deal re his job, anyways, he brings me a tray of tea and cake (perfect man, right there).
+He’s tall, handsome and a fairly big deal re his job, anyways, he brings me a tray of tea and cake (perfect man, right there).